eternagame/EternaBrain/README.md

 te = 0.0 # target energy
 ```

 You can specify the minimum amount of the puzzle you want the CNN to solve (on its own, it generally cannot solve long puzzles).
 The amount is calculated by how much of the current structure matches the target structure.
 Once it reaches the threshold specified or completes the maximum number of moves, the sequence moves to the reinforcement learner and the domain specific pipeline.
-If you want the CNN to completely solve the puzzle, set `min_threshold` to 1.0
 ```python
 min_threshold = 0.65
 ```

-Then, you can run the model and it will attempt to match the secondary structure you specified.
+Now, you can run the model and it will attempt to find a nucleotide sequence that will fold into the secondary structure provided.